ssmin0606/python/README.md

 # python
-starting python

-this git is all about 데이터 시각화
+this git is all about Data Visualisation